bryanstephens/vue-tic-tac-toe/README.md

 # tic-tac-toe

-> A simple tic-tac-toe game to learn vue.
+> A simple tic-tac-toe game to learn Vue.
+A live demo can be found [here|bryanstephens.github.io/vue-tic-tac-toe].

 ## Build Setup